 Advancements in Service Workers

-Service workers are the backbone of PWAs, and in 2025 they’ve become more powerful and easier to implement.
-They now support granular caching strategies, background tasks, and even AI-assisted resource prioritisation.
+Service workers are the backbone of PWAs, and in 2026 they’ve become more powerful and easier to implement.
+They now support granular caching strategies, background tasks, and intelligent resource prioritisation.

 Latest improvements in service workers: